 - 183. I wasn't free for long.
 I shared a flat with an inmate I'd met in Saughton and together we committed a series of crimes which included deception and cheque frauds.
 I was sentenced to fifteen-months in Saughton YO.
 I found it easier to live off the proceeds of crime than work and was sentenced to eighteen-months for another series of cheque frauds. - 184.
 After my release in 1969, I was convicted for the theft of six antiquarian books from an Edinburgh museum and sentenced to twenty-one months.
 Since 1967, I had appeared in court five times and received a higher custodial sentence each time, successive sheriffs ignoring my probation reports. - In 1968, a new, modern wing had opened in Saughton YOI and the population increased.
-Shortly after commencing my twenty-one months sentence, a rumour circulated that Mr. Neave was retiring as governor and from Barlinnie.
+Shortly after commencing my twenty-one months sentence, a rumour circulated that Mr. Neave was retiring as governor from Barlinnie.
 This caused considerable concern among the inmates who'd experienced his Barlinnie regime.
 But it wasn't only about him.
-It was also rumoured that coming with him was a Principal Officer called, who would be taking over as Chief Officer.
-In Barlinnie, was lie in the same was been and take part in inmate beatings. - 186.
+It was also rumoured that coming with him was a Principal Officer called, GLH was HEO s 'enforcer' and known to instigate and take part in inmate beatings. - 186.
 In Saughton YOI, providing everything ran smoothly which it invariably did the officers left well alone.
 Every inmate had a single room and when opened up at night or at weekends for association, would use the recreational facilities, attend classes or wander in and out of each other's rooms. - 187.
 I played guitar and several inmates would come to my room for a singalong.
 Others would gather in a room and play cards or just talk.
 A couple of officers would wander around ensuring everything was okay.
 The atmosphere was relaxed. - 188.
-When it was confirmed was was Mr. Neave, we had secret meetings and around forty of us decided to Petition the Secretary of State for Scotland and tell of our experiences in Barlinnie YOI.
+When it was confirmed HEO Mr. Neave, we had secret meetings and around forty of us decided to Petition the Secretary of State for Scotland and tell of our experiences in Barlinnie YOI.
 I was asked to write the Petition.